 Someone visits your website at 9pm on a Tuesday.
 They're keen to book.
 But they can't check availability or lock in a stay online, so they think "I'll call tomorrow".
 Except tomorrow gets busy, they forget, or they find another park that let them book right then and there.
 It's one of the biggest warning signs that your current setup isn't working.

-That's the real cost of manual booking systems - not just the time you spend on admin, but all the guests who never quite make it to your park.
+The real cost of manual booking systems goes beyond admin time.
+It includes every guest who never quite makes it to your park.

 The Real Cost of Manual Bookings (Spoiler: It's Your Time)